two sugar bugs

 This sounds delicious Kay!
 I double this recipe with some frequency and don't do anything different.
 Happy baking!

-Christiana Coleman
+8. Christiana Coleman says

 I made a batch of these and they came out well!